Seahawks mailbag: Which position should Seattle still address? What’s the future at tailback?

 So returning could definitely help Swain land on the roster.

-But I’m not sure this is totally an either-or thing between the two, especially with both expanded overall rosters and expanded practice squad rosters and eligibility this year.
+But I’m not sure this is totally an either-or thing between the two, especially with both expanded overall rosters and expanded practice-squad rosters and eligibility this year.

 Everybody is now eligible for the practice squad, which is also now going from 10 to 12 players.
-I’d doubt both Ursua and Swain would make the initial 53, given how the overall WR position breaks down (you’d figure Tyler Lockett, DK Metcalf and Phillip Dorsett are locks with David Moore a good chance to also make it and Seattle possibly only needing to keep five receivers).
+I’d doubt both Ursua and Swain would make the initial 53, given how the overall WR position breaks down (you’d figure Tyler Lockett, DK Metcalf and Phillip Dorsett are locks with David Moore a good chance to also make it and Seattle possibly needing to keep only five receivers).
 But I think Seattle would want to keep both around — maybe one on the 53 and the other on the practice squad, assuming he clears waivers.

 A: They well could.

-The future of the running back spot is obviously one of the more intriguing issues facing the Seahawks over the next year or two.
+The future of the running-back spot is obviously one of the more intriguing issues facing the Seahawks over the next year or two.

 Chris Carson is entering the final season of his four-year rookie deal and can be an unrestricted free agent next March unless the Seahawks sign him to an extension before then.